uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 In June of 2011, Molly Tilden and Marlisa Brown, two young women who attended this retreat, produced their own video documentary, =^Our Truth: The Youth Perspective on Residential Schools=.
 The production featured interviews with their classmates in Yellowknife about what they knew about the residential schools.
-They presented the video at the Northern National Event in Inuvik, Northwest Territories.[^124] Virginie Ladisch, director of ICTJ’s Children and Youth Program, summarized what the two young women found and the subsequent impact of the project.
+They presented the video at the Northern National Event in Inuvik, Northwest Territories.[^124] Virginie Ladisch, director of =|ICTJ=International Center for Transitional Justice’s=’s Children and Youth Program, summarized what the two young women found and the subsequent impact of the project.

 > The answers are shocking: some students had no knowledge, or simply complete indifference; those are largely the non-Aboriginal youth interviewed.
 Other students talk about the enduring impact they see in terms of high rates of alcoholism, suicide, and teenage pregnancies.